 A general partnership is created on the basis of.
 General partnership, its distinctive features and characteristics

 A general partnership is one of the oldest forms of partnerships.
-Nowadays, it is used infrequently, but some entrepreneurs still prefer it.
+Nowadays it is not often used, but some entrepreneurs still prefer it.
 Those who decide to organize a general partnership, which should be prepared in advance, are advised to familiarize themselves with the rules for registering an organization.

 What is a general partnership

-A general partnership is one of the types in which the participants enter into an agreement in accordance with entrepreneurial activity.
+A general partnership is one of the types in which the participants enter into an agreement in accordance with business activities.
 Each participant (or general partner) is fully responsible for the entrusted property, that is, bears unlimited liability.

-The Civil Code regulates a general partnership, which is indicated by the following features:
+The Civil Code regulates a general partnership, which is indicated by the following characteristics:

 Created on the basis of a contract;